Echo-Stream/terraform-provider-echostream/docs/resources/cross_tenant_receiving_node.md

 page_title: "echostream_cross_tenant_receiving_node Resource - terraform-provider-echostream"
 subcategory: ""
 description: |-
   CrossTenantReceivingNodes https://docs.echo.stream/docs/cross-tenant-receiving-node receive messages from other Tenants.
 Created automatically when the other Tenant's CrossTenantSendingApp has a CrossTenantSendingNode created in it.
+This means that you cannot create this resource; you may only import it and manage it.
 One per CrossTenantSendingNode.
 ---

 # echostream_cross_tenant_receiving_node (Resource)

 [CrossTenantReceivingNodes](https://docs.echo.stream/docs/cross-tenant-receiving-node) receive messages from other Tenants.
 Created automatically when the other Tenant's CrossTenantSendingApp has a CrossTenantSendingNode created in it.
+This means that you cannot create this resource; you may only import it and manage it.
 One per CrossTenantSendingNode.

 ## Example Usage